qutech/QuMADA/docs/tutorials.rst

 .. code-block:: python

-	script = Generic_1D_parallel_Sweep()
+	script = Generic_1D_parallel_asymmetric_Sweep()
 	script.setup(parameters, metadata, ramp_rate = 0.3, backsweep_after_break = True)

 For our first measurement we use the Generic_1D_parallel_Sweep method, which ramps all dynamic parameter in parallel.

 .. note::

-	This measurement script uses the setpoints of the first gate_parameter to define the sweeps, the other parameter's setpoints are ignored at the current state.
-	It is not trivial to merge arbitrary setpoint arrays with different delays into one sweep, we might improve the script in the future.
+	Parallel sweeps require the same number of setpoints for all dynamic parameters.

 Note that we do not directly pass the arguments when creating the object but use the built-in "setup" method.
 It is required to pass the parameters and a metadata object.
 All measurement_script objects have an initialize and a reset method, which take care of ramping/setting all parameters to the correct values and furthermore create a couple of attributes, like lists of all sweeps, different parameters and so on.
 Furthermore, they will automatically relabel the parameters in the QCoDeS datasets to match the gate names you specified.
+If your plotting tool uses the
+"label" attribute of parameters for its plot, the axis will thus be labeled correctly.
 When using the predefined measurement scripts that come with QuMADA those steps are automatically performed whenever you run the measurement.
 In case you define your own measurement scripts, you are free to use those built-in methods as you need them.
 Furthermore, measurement scripts can have keyword arguments specifying details of how the measurement is performed.
 In this case we set the ramp_rate, which is again built-in into all measurement script objects and defines the ramp_speed used to ramp all parameters to their starting value as well as the back_after_break parameter, which automatically adds a backsweep to the measurement once a break condition is fulfilled.
 This is particulary handy for accumulation curves including hysteresis investigations.